HL7/davinci-dtr/src/pagecontent/specification__behaviors__retrieval_of_payer_resources.md

-The DTR application will need to retrieve resources from a payer IT system to operate properly.
-This application will need to obtain a FHIR Questionnaire and associated CQL logic files in order to execute.
-The information needed to obtain the needed resources will be provided as escaped JSON in the `appContext` property of the CDS Hooks Card Link object, as described in Section 4.2.1.
+The Documentation Templates and Rules (DTR) application will need to retrieve resources from a payer IT system to operate properly.
+This application will need to obtain a FHIR Questionnaire and associated Clinical Quality Language (CQL) logic files in order to execute.
+The information needed to obtain the needed resources will be provided as escaped JSON in the `appContext` property of the Clinical Decision Support (CDS) Hooks Card Link object, as described in Section 4.2.1.
 That object will have the following properties:

 | Field | Optionality | Type | Description |
 | ----- | ----------- | ---- | ----------- |